Gravity standing on McAfee Knob

 View of Carvin Cove Reservoir

-Again looking down from the other side of the ridge we could see Carvin Cove Reservoir, and now much closer than it was when we last saw it.
+Another look down from the ridge provided another view of Carvin Cove Reservoir.
+It was now much closer than it was when we last saw it.

-I was also able to see an unexpected sight, the hotel where Kim and I stayed just outside of Roanoke during Memorial Day weekend.
-I had not realized until that moment that when we stayed there we could have seen the trail from our room.
+I also saw an unexpected sight, the hotel where Kim and I stayed just outside of Roanoke during Memorial Day weekend.
+I had not realized when we stayed there it was possible to see the trail from our room.

 Big rocks

-It was probably just my impatience at this point, but I was starting to get annoyed by the rocks, though they really weren’t that bad compared to some sections of trail.
+I was starting to get annoyed by the rocks.
+They really weren’t that bad compared to some sections of trail, but I was getting impatient about getting into town.

 Flat trail near Daleville

-Eventually, after the trail descended from the ridge it became smooth and flat again, but it still seemed as though we were going slowly.
-By now, it was already after 5:30 and we still had a couple miles to go.
+After the trail descended from the ridge, it became smooth and flat again, though it still seemed I was going slower than usual.
+By now, the time was after 5:30 p.m., and I thought I still had a couple more miles to go.

 On U.S. 220 at Daleville

-Then suddenly the trail popped out of the forest and onto U.S. Highway 220.
-From there it was just a short walk along the road to the Super 8 Motel, where I had made a reservation.
+Suddenly, the trail popped out of the forest at U.S. Highway 220.
+From there, it was just a short walk along the road to the Super 8 Motel, where I had made a reservation.

-After we had taken showers, we walked about a mile to a shopping center, which had everything we needed.
+After taking showers, we walked about a mile to a shopping center, which had everything we needed.

-First, though, we ran into Yard Dart.
-He was hanging out in the parking lot, waiting for Miss Bobbie to reach Daleville.
+When we arrived at the parking lot, we ran into Yard Dart.
+He told us he was waiting for Miss Bobbie to reach Daleville.
 It was nice to catch up with him.

-Then, after stopping at an outdoor store so I could buy a new tank of fuel of my stove, we went to Three Li’l Pigs, a barbecue restaurant.
+Then, after stopping at an outdoor store to buy fuel for my stove, we went to Three Li’l Pigs, a barbecue restaurant.

 As we were finishing dinner, Speedy arrived.
 We told him where we were staying and offered again the opportunity to share the room with us.
 He accepted.